-Prerequisite: None | Advisory: CAOT 001
+Prerequisite: None | Advisory: CAOT 001 Lecture: 2 hrs, Lab: 3 hrs

 Introduces students to the use of the computer and software used in the business Office.
 Provides hands on introduction to Microsoft Word, Excel, Access, and PowerPoint.
 Students gain basic knowledge necessary for using computers and becoming computer literate.